Callable TriggerA trigger that is called by other workflows

-Having created this workflow, you can add a 'Call Workflow' helper as another step:
+Having created and completed this basic workflow, add a 'Call Workflow' Helper connector as the final step:

 Two key things to note from the above screenshot are:

-You can configure the data which is passed to the Callable Workflow by adding properties to the Data object at box 3 above.
-Here we have taken the result from the Text Helpers connector as a property called output
+- You can configure the data which is passed to the Callable Workflow by adding properties to the 'Data' field.
+Here we have taken the result from the Text Helpers connector and created a property called

-Now create a new Workflow with a Callable Trigger:
+Now create a new Workflow with a Callable Trigger, aka WF2:

-What we are doing in this Workflow is creating a Workflow which is called and sends a notification email when the main Workflow successfully completes.
-We could, of course, have just added the send email step in the main Workflow, but this guide is just to demonstrate how a Callable Workflow works!
+We could, of course, just have just added the send email step to WF1 but the purpose of this guide is to demonstrate how a Callable Workflow works!

-It is possible that many workflows are calling just one callable workflow.
-Therefore Tray has the built-in protection of not allowing callable workflows to be disabled - to prevent any workflows from returning errors.
+Therefore Tray has the built-in protection of not allowing callable workflows to be disabled.
+This is to prevent any workflows from returning errors.

-So if you do wish to disable a callable workflow, this must currently be done by using a Terminate connector:
+So if you do wish to disable a callable workflow, this must be done by using a Terminate connector.